 - by Stephen Gustitis

-Driving While Intoxicated charges are some of the most difficult and technical cases to defend.
+Driving while intoxicated (DWI) charges are some of the most difficult and technical cases to defend.
 Particularly, when a person provides a breath test sample to the police upon their arrest for DWI, a host of techincal issues arise that the qualified criminal defense lawyer must be familiar.
-This is the first of several posts to help clients involved in a DWI breathtest case to understand the important issues involved in defending their charges.
+This is the first of several posts to help clients involved in a DWI breathtest case to understand the important issues involved in defending their charges and the Intoxilyzer 5000.